 Because Bench is synced to Gusto, deductions are calculated automatically.
 If you need help, Gusto has payroll specialists that are available for human support.

-Gusto offers three plans:
+Gusto offers the following plans:

 |Gusto Plan||Per Month Fee||Additional Per Employee|